evolvingstuff/vdw2/content/posts/vitamin-d-intervention-1204-clinical-trials.md

 > There is a huge number of less popular and rare diseases listed in the table below

-* <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Proof that Vitamin D Works</a> trials which have completed, used enough Vitamin D, AND have published their results this side of a paywall
+* [Proof that Vitamin D Works](/posts/proof-that-vitamin-d-works) trials which have completed, used enough Vitamin D, AND have published their results this side of a paywall

 >  **84**  proofs that vitamin D works as of Dec 2017.